import pandas as pd

 sns.displot(data = df, x = "age", bins = 28)

 Now, what if you wanted to look at the distribution for different variables?
-We can make a separate distribution for each position with the row = "positions" argument, specifying a new row for each position
+We can make a separate distribution for each position with the col = "positions" argument, specifying a new row for each position

-sns.displot(data = df, x = "age", bins = 28, row = "positions")
+sns.displot(data = df, x = "age", bins = 28, col = "positions")

 Kernel density estimates